andreasbehnke/spring-authentication-jwt-react/README.md

 The goal of this repository is to

-* use the latest and up to date libraries for JWT token generation
+* use the latest and up-to-date libraries for JWT token generation
 * write as little code as possible to accomplish the task
 * use 100% of the security API provided by spring instead of writing own code